katzdzienkowska/Focus_Pocus_App/README.md

 <h3>Future Extensions:</h3>

-- Accessibility: a user can manage the app just by using the computer keyboard
+- Accessibility: an app can support keyboard control.
+All the interactable components would be highlighted so that user can recognise which element is currently active

 <br/>